 What if there would be another solution.
 Much more easier and much more older.
 Well, there is.
 Using pure CSS.
 We are not talking about CSS3 which is yet to come, but good old CSS2.
 And we are talking about a solution, which is supported long time by Internet Explorer.
 The @font-face property.

 - You are not limited to the number of fonts offered as in Typekit

 - Works in 5 major browsers (Safari 3+, Opera 10+, Firefox 3.5+, Chrome 5+, IE6 +)

 - Microsoft want to sponsor this new web fonts standard.

 - You have to sort out the licenses, to be able to use the custom fonts on your website.
 Or just use free ones.

 Now having Microsoft and Mozilla supporting this new old standard, there is a strong chance, that this is going to be a consistently supported property in modern browsers.
 And if we count, that a lot of effort is put into @font-face rendering SWF fonts, then we get iPhone and iPad support as well.

 After all the child-illnesses web fonts had until now we have come to the conclusion, that the time is now.
 Start using (not misusing) the new possibility and find good use for it in modern webdesign.

 What others think about the topic:

 Viktor comes from Bratislava.
 During his university studies of Journalism and German language he moved to Nitra.
 After his studies he spent nearly 3 years in Sydney.
-Apart of being a father and designer, he is passionate about food and coffee.
-He maintains one of the oldest Slovak foodblogs at delikatesy.sk and is judging barista […]
+Apart from fatherhood and design, he is passionate about food and coffee.
+He maintains one of the oldest Slovak foodblogs at delikatesy.sk.